altanalytics/strands-agentcore-react/README.md

 4. Choose the branch you want to deploy (e.g., `main`)
 5. Click Next and then in Advanced Settings, add two environment variables:
   - `AGENTCORE_RUNTIME_ARN` = `arn:aws:bedrock-agentcore:us-east-1:123456789012:runtime/strands_agent_xyz`
-    * You will get the real one after step 4, but use this placeholder for now before deployment
+    * You will get the real one after step 5, but use this placeholder for now before deployment
   - `NOTIFICATION_EMAIL` = `your-email@example.com`
+  - `AGENT_SESSION_S3` = `uniques3bucketname`
   6. Once you deploy your application
   7. You can login, but your Agent will not work

+**Pay close attention to the environment variables - these have to be set before you deploy**.
+The `AGENT_SESSION_S3` is a critical component because this is where your session IDs will get saved to and allow your agent to have memory.
+It also needs to be unique or else the creation will fail.
+You can create this bucket manually to be sure, but you still need to add it as an environment variable.
+It will skip the bucket creation if it already exists.

 ## Step 2.
 Build and Deploy Your AI Agent

 ### **1. Enable Bedrock Model**
-Go to AWS Bedrock Console and enable **Nova Micro Model**.
+Go to AWS Bedrock Console and enable **Nova Micro Model** as well as the Pro and Premier.

 ### **2. Test Agent Locally**
 ```bash